ozkanpakdil/ozkanpakdil.github.io/my_collections/_posts/2023-09-01-remote-keybpard-traversal-problem.markdown

 Result: RIGHT, RIGHT, LEFT, OK, RIGHT, DOWN, OK, RIGHT, RIGTH, UP, OK (incorrect, not the shortest one)
 </pre>
+this problem can be categorized as a grid navigation or grid traversal problem
 # Solution
 ```java
 import java.util.ArrayList;